J. Paul Getty: Later years and death

 On June 30, 1960, Getty threw a 21st birthday party for a relative of his friend, the 16th Duke of Norfolk, which served as a housewarming party for the newly purchased Sutton Place.
 Partygoers were irritated by Getty's stinginess, such as not providing cigarettes and relegating everyone to using creosote portable toilets outside.
 At about 10 p.m. the party descended into pandemonium as party crashers arrived from London, swelling the already overcrowded halls and causing an estimated £20,000 in damage.
 A valuable silver ewer by the 18th century silversmith Paul de Lamerie was stolen, but returned anonymously when the London newspapers began covering the theft.
 The event's failure made Getty the object of ridicule and he never threw another large party.
 He remained an inveterate hard worker, boasting at age 74 that he often worked 16 to 18 hours per day overseeing his operations across the world.
 The value of Getty Oil shares quadrupled during the Arab-Israeli Yom Kippur War of 1973, which caused a worldwide oil shortage for years.
 Getty's earnings topped $25.8 million in 1975.

 Getty met the English interior designer Penelope Kitson in the 1950s and entrusted her with decorating his homes and the public rooms of the oil tankers he was launching.
 From 1960, Kitson resided in a cottage on the grounds of Sutton Place.
 Getty and Kitson maintained a platonic relationship and Getty held her in high respect and trust.

 Getty's insatiable appetite for sex also continued into his 80s.
 He used an experimental drug, H3, to maintain his potency.
-Mistresses who resided at Sutton Place included Mary Teissier, a distant cousin of the last Tsar of Russia; Lady Ursula d'Abo, who had close connections to the British Royal Family; and Nicaraguan-born Rosabella Burch.
+Mistresses who resided at Sutton Place included Mary Teissier, a distant cousin of Nicholas II, the last Emperor of Russia; Lady Ursula d'Abo, who had close connections to the British royal family; and American-Nicaraguan Rosibel Burch Martínez, great-granddaughter of president Tomás Martínez and a descendant of national heroine Rafaela Herrera.
 The New York Times wrote of Getty's domestic arrangement saying that he "ended his life with a collection of desperately hopeful women, all living together in his Tudor mansion in England, none of them aware that his favorite pastime was rewriting his will, changing his insultingly small bequests: $209 a month to one, $1,167 to another."
 Only Kitson received a significant bequest upon Getty's death: 5,000 shares of Getty Oil, which doubled in value during the 1980s, and a $1,167 monthly income.

 On June 6, 1976, Getty died of heart failure at age 83 in Sutton Place.